NOTACAL logo

 Introduction

 Tipping is a customary practice in many countries where customers leave a gratuity for service staff, particularly in restaurants, bars, and for personal services.
-In the United States, standard tip percentages range from 15% (average service) to 20% (excellent service), with 18% being a common middle ground.
-The gratuity is typically calculated on the pre-tax bill amount, though some diners choose to tip on the post-tax total to be more generous.
+In the United States, standard tip percentages range from 15% (average service) to 20% (excellent service), with 18% being a common middle ground. [emily-post] The gratuity is typically calculated on the pre-tax bill amount, though some diners choose to tip on the post-tax total to be more generous.

 The practice of tipping varies significantly around the world.
 In the United States and Canada, tipping is expected and servers are often paid a lower minimum wage with the understanding that tips will make up the difference.
 In much of Europe, a service charge is often included in the bill.
 In Japan, South Korea, and China, tipping is generally not practiced and may even be considered inappropriate.